What Is The Factors Of 42

 Tip 7: Relate Factors to Real-World Scenarios Connecting the concept of factors to real-world scenarios can make it more relatable and easier to understand.
 Think about how factors are used in everyday situations, such as dividing items into equal groups or arranging objects in rows and columns.

-For example, if you have 42 apples and want to divide them equally among friends, the factors of 42 tell you the possible number of friends you can share with without any leftovers.
+Here's one way to look at it: if you have 42 apples and want to divide them equally among friends, the factors of 42 tell you the possible number of friends you can share with without any leftovers.
 This practical application can make learning about factors more engaging.

 FAQ